-1-bowl pumpkin pie bars that taste like the fall favorite, but without the crust.
-They are vegan, grain-free, oil-free, perfect for breakfast, snacks, or dessert, and have a mere 66 calories per bar!
+1-bowl, coconut flour pumpkin pie bars without the crust!
+They are vegan, grain-free, oil-free, and a mere 66 calories per bar.

 Resistance is futile.
 I’m giving in to pumpkin pie spice!

 Mosquito bites, intense humidity and maximum air-conditioning are still part of daily life in these parts, but I am nevertheless ready to cozy up with a warm blanket, mug of tea, and a whole lot of pumpkin spiciness.

 First up is my Coconut Flour Pumpkin Pie Bars, which I know you will love every bit as much as I do.